plentymarkets/docs-raw/plentyInterface/Item.md

         </tr><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>processRowId</td>
-            <td>The ID is either the actual ID of an order of of an incoming item data set.
+            <td>The ID is either the actual ID of an order or of an incoming item data set.
 Whether it is an order ID or an incoming item data set ID depends on the processRowType.</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>quantity</td>